-46 This form does not need to be submitted to APC for initial approval and proceeds directly to the VASP articulation approval (via GQASC).
+&lt;sup>31 This form does not need to be submitted to APC for initial approval and proceeds directly to the VASP articulation approval (via GQASC).

-47 The Panel will still report a recommendation to AQEC which has ultimate authority for these partnership arrangements
+&lt;sup>32 The Panel will still report a recommendation to AQEC which has ultimate authority for these partnership arrangements.

 Each sub-category represents a nuanced approach to joint delivery of Edge Hill University credits with an academic partner either in the UK or overseas.
-Within all these subcategories, Edge Hill University is the sole awarding body of credit, with the exception of F5 joint awards which may include dual or double degrees where the partner may also award credit.
+Within all these sub-categories, Edge Hill University is the sole awarding body of credit, with the exception of F5 joint awards which may include dual or double degrees where the partner may also award credit.